shader-slang/slang/docs/nvapi-support.md

 Slang provides support for [NVAPI](https://developer.nvidia.com/nvapi) in several ways

 * Slang allows the use of NVAPI directly, by the inclusion of the `#include "nvHLSLExtns.h"` header in your Slang code.
 Doing so will make all the NVAPI functions directly available and usabe within your Slang source code.
-* Some targets use NVAPI to provide cross platform features.
+* NVAPI is used to provide features implicitly for certain targets.
 For example support for [RWByteAddressBuffer atomics](target-compatibility.md) on HLSL based targets is supported currently via NVAPI.

-It should also be pointed out that is possible to mix the use of direct and implict NVAPI usage.
+* Direct and implicit NVAPI usage can be freely mixed.

 Direct usage of NVAPI
 =====================

 Direct usage of NVAPI just requires the inclusion of the appropriate NVAPI header, typically with `#include "nvHLSLExtns.h` within your Slang source.
-As is required by NVAPI before the include it is necessary to specify the slot and perhaps space usage.
-So a typical usage inside a Slang file might look something like
+As is required by NVAPI before the `#include` it is necessary to specify the slot and perhaps space usage.
+For example a typical direct NVAPI usage inside a Slang source file might contain something like...

 ```
 #define NV_SHADER_EXTN_SLOT u0